OmerShubi/DUBUS/README.md

    sudo docker-compose up &
    ```

 If this is your first time running the app, you will need to set up the Elastic indices.

 To do so, follow *[Lab1](./Lab1.ipynb)*, *[Lab2](./Lab2.ipynb)* and *[Lab3](./Lab3.ipynb)* to reproduce the relevant indices.

 Additionally, you might need to modify the Kibana dashboards to match the newly created indices, as these are configured per installation.

+Additionally, you might need to modify some paths, such as the IP of the VM, in the *[Lab4_functions](./Lab4_functions.ipynb)* `Global Parameters` section.

 Finally, run *Lab4_UI_part1.ipynb* and *Lab4_UI_part2.ipynb*.